tambeta/scripts/README.md

 ```

 Copy mp3 tags to the filename as `ARTIST - TITLE.mp3` (`-f`) or write the artist
-and title tags to the mp3 file based on the filename formatted as such.
+and title tags to the mp3 file (`-t`) based on the filename formatted as such.
 Requires
 [eyeD3](http://eyed3.nicfit.net/).

 ## reflow